Mufi123/J.PMorganDemoBDD/README.md

 * Negative Testing - Invalid Search: In this negative test, we verify that invalid input should not display any results.

 ## Running-tests
 * Run tests from the command line using Maven.
-Open a terminal and navigate to your project's root directory.
+Open a terminal and navigate to project's root directory.
 Use the following command:
   `mvn clean install`
-* Run tests from your IDE.
-Most IDEs have built-in support for running Cucumber tests.
-You can run specific feature files, scenarios, or step definitions directly from the IDE.
+* Run tests from IDE.
+Most IDEs have built-in support for running Cucumber tests.  can run specific feature files, scenarios, or step definitions directly from the IDE.

 ## Reports (.target)